 Sartunia Hot Springs: Natural Wonder Hidden Away in Tuscany

 Sartunia legend tells of healing properties for people with issues in high blood pressure, digestive, respiratory, cardiovascular, muscular, and joint pains.
-But, the cascate are not just a place for the sick or weak.
+But, the cascate is not just a place for the sick or weak.
 Anyone can bathe in the free thermal baths and enjoy the natural waters that rock out at just under 99.5°F (37.5°C) year-round.
-Roman mythology has it the cascate are located at the exact point where Jupiter’s thunderbolt fell against the ground during a battle with Saturn.
+Roman mythology has it the cascate is located at the exact point where Jupiter’s thunderbolt fell against the ground during a battle with Saturn.
 Which is from whom the town of Sartunia gets its name from.
 People have been splashing in these baths for thousands of years.
 There are records of use and inhabitation even before the time of the Etruscans and the Roman conquest in 280 BC.
 When you visit these hot springs near Florence, you’re not only just taking a dip, but partaking in legend!

 How to Get to the Sartunia Hot Springs: